FH-Campus-Wien-WEB/web24-exercise-1/README.md

 ## Project structure

-For the time being, the application consists of only one file on both sides.
+Now, the application consists of only one file on both sides.
 On the server-side, the file is `server/server.js`, on the client side, the file is `server/files/index.html`.

 First, have a look at `server/server.js`, maybe you can guess the responsibilities of the individual blocks of code.
-For now, there are two blocks that are of interest to you when implementing this exercise.
+For now, two blocks are of interest to you when implementing this exercise.

 The first one is: